 Welcome to our resources page.
 Below you will find links to resources for depression, grief and topics for families as well as a link to the FORMED website with other Catholic resources.
-Please contact us using the buttons below to recommend resources that are not on this page or to contact our counselor, Caitlin Dudenhoefer, M.A./L.P.C.
-Please note: all resource recommendations and requests for counseling will remain confidential.
+Please contact the parish office if you have further resources to recommend or if you are in need of a referral to a counselor.

 This book is C.S.
 Lewis’ journaled experience through the grief process after the loss of his beloved wife.